-University Union-\$3.33 in respect of each half term.
+University Union-\$5 in respect of each half session.

-- University of New South Wales Students' Union-where notice is given prior to the end of the fifth week of first term \$2, thereafter no refund. - University of New South Wales Sports Association-where notice is given prior to 30th April a full refund is made, thereafter no refund. - Miscellaneous-where notice is given prior to 30th April \$5, thereafter no refund.
+- University of New South Wales Students' Union-where notice is given prior to the end of the fifth week of Session 1 \$2, thereafter no refund. - University of New South Wales Sports Association-where notice is given prior to 30th April a full refund is made, thereafter no refund. - Miscellaneous-where notice is given prior to 30th April \$8.50, thereafter no refund.